ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ### Discussion on Pull Requests

 In addition to the features that pull requests share with issues, users can also review the changes in a pull request.
-This is a valuable feature, but it has some issues.
+This is a valuable feature, but presents some challenges.

 Comments in a review other than a summary are attached to specific lines of the proposed change.
 Such comments can be hard or impossible to find if changes are